-As we barreled down the highway out of Athens toward the Peloponnese, our guide Stella regaled us with tales from Greek history and mythology.
+As we embarked on a Peloponnese Peninsula day trip from Athens to Corinth, our guide Stella regaled us with tales from Greek history and mythology.
 She told us the story of Persephone who was kidnapped and taken to the land of the dead.
 Her mother and the rest of her people mourned the loss and eventually convinced Hades to allow Persephone to spend two thirds of the year among the living and one third among the dead.
 The transition is marked by the change of seasons (Fall to Winter and Winter to Spring) with celebrations afforded to Persephone to send her off and welcome her home.

 Corinth Canal - 2000 Years in the Making